Marriage Counseling: Canada Couples Therapy Options

 Individuals who have a partner who isn’t ready for therapy can still receive support via individual online therapy at BetterHelp.
 Seeking professional support, whether on your own or with your partner, can have positive effects on your mental health and relationship.

 Couples or family therapy costs in Canada can vary considerably.
 If you were to seek out an appointment today, costs may range from around $125 to $225 per session, but prices may vary depending on location and therapist experience.
-Clients may be able to save by signing up for online therapy, which can be more affordable than in-person counselling.
+Clients may be able to save by signing up for online therapy via an online therapy platform, which can be more affordable than in-person counselling.

-Although updated research is needed, according to one study published in the Journal of Marital Family Therapy, couples therapy positively affects approximately 70% of couples.
+Although updated research is needed, according to one study published in the Journal of Marital and Family Therapy, couples therapy positively affects approximately 70% of couples.
 Research indicates that this rate is much higher than that of control groups not receiving therapy.
+Marriage counseling can help with any number of issues that a couple may be facing, from lack of intimacy to substance use and poor conflict resolution skills.

-What type of therapist is best for marriage counseling?
+What kind of therapist is best for marriage counselling in Canada?

 - Previous Article